therealOri/Arc/README.md

 # Arc
-A discord bot for creating and deleting private dicord channels.
+Discord Bot for making and deleting private discord channels

+Made with Python3 and requires 3.8+ to run.